 If you are selling your trademarked goods or services in Europe, you may want to register your mark there.
 Your US trademark rights stop at our borders.
 But news of good brands travels fast.
-You don’t want to find when you expand to Europe that another has registered your trademark ahead of you in anticipation of reaping a profit from your purchase of it.
+You don’t want to find when you expand to Europe a competitor has already registered your trademark hoping to profit from your purchase of it.

 Although many European countries, including the United Kingdom and Denmark, do not require registration for protection, registration will give you some advantages.
 It will prevent others from registering your mark or a similar mark.
 Further, enforcing an unregistered trademark in Europe is more difficult and expensive.